huajiejin/canada-address-autocomplete-api/README.md

 curl http://localhost:4000/
 ```

+## Blog

+For a detailed explanation of the code, you can read the blog post [here](https://blog.jinshub.com/elk/address-autocomplete-api).

 ## License

 The Open Database of Addresses (ODA) is a collection of open address point data and is made available under the [Open Government License - Canada.](https://open.canada.ca/en/open-government-licence-canada)